Try this delicious and healthy recipe for baked turkey meatballs. They are easy to make and perfect for a quick and tasty dinner.

 Ingredients and substitutions

-- Pasta sauce โ use your favourite jarred tomato sauce.
+- Pasta sauce โ use your favourite jarred sauce, just make sure it has no added sugar if following Whole30.

 Baked turkey meatballs

-- Ground turkey โ ground chicken or extra-lean ground beef will also work.
+- Ground turkey โ or substitute with ground chicken or lean ground beef.

-- Parmesan cheese โ nutritional yeast is a good dairy-free substitute.
+- Parmesan cheese โ nutritional yeast works for a dairy-free option.

-- Fresh parsley โ use 1 tbsp. dried parsley instead.
+- Fresh parsley โ use dried parsley if thatโs what you have on hand.

-- Dijon mustard โ stone-ground mustard will have a similar flavour.
+- Dijon mustard โ yellow mustard or grainy mustard will also work.

 How to make turkey meatballs